Juneau Excursions and Tours: Gastineau Guiding Company

 Guests who participate in our Discover Alaska’s Whales tour play a significant role in gathering scientific data for various educational/research organizations, while at the same time enjoying whale watching as part of an exclusive group.
 This page outlines our science partners and the engaging tour activities that support their research.

-Provide data that can be used to address more directed research questions.
+Provide an opportunity for more directed research questions.

 Activity: Phytoplankton Sampling